 Ireland has a special place in my heart and I have visited this beautiful island 4 times already.
 Dublin, The Wild Atlantic Way and a roadtrip in the South West made me fall in love with the cities, landscapes and the people.
 Belfast has a violent history that ended not that long ago.
 In 1998 to be exact.
 The years before 1998 are called “the Troubles”.
 During these years of civil war the unionists/ protestants and the nationalists/ catholics fought a battle over whether Ireland should become an independent nation or part of the United Kingdom.
 But oh my, a lot has changed since then… This is my Belfast City Guide!

-Nowadays Belfast is a bustling city with warm pubs and beautiful street art.
+Nowadays Belfast is a bustling city with warm pubs, cosy hotels and beautiful street art.
 The people here are some of the friendliest I have met in the world and Belfast is one of the safest cities in the United Kingdom.
 During a previous visit to the country, I fell in love with Dublin and my love for Ireland has grown even more during this sunny trip to Belfast.
 The weather was so great.
 We did not use our umbrella once and I think I even got a bit of a tan!

 Belfast is an important port city and is famous for ship building.
 This is where they build the Titanic!
 But the city is also known for the world’s best wiskey, great restaurants, cosy pubs, tasty specialty beers and Guinness ofcourse!